What is the Best Coffee to Water Ratio to Make Cold Brew?

 The Importance of Getting the Ratio Right

-Let’s not forget that everything revolving around coffee is subjective to the individual (1).
+Now that you know what cold brew coffee is and the recommended coffee to water ratio for brewing, let’s not forget that everything revolving around coffee is subjective to the individual (1).
 Some people prefer a stronger brew, while others take their coffee a bit lighter.
 We know that.
 The problem is, a lot of people knock the cold brew because they don’t know how long to let cold brew steep.
 Our cold brew tips and techniques will help.
 But the proportion of cold water and coffee is so important because you want to get the ideal taste for your preferences.

 If you don’t understand how a proportion of water to coffee impacts the taste, you’ll have a hard time enjoying it.